EventStore/documentation/docs/clients/dotnet/5.0/getting-started/README.md

 docker-compose up
 ```

-This will launch a new instance of the EventStoreDb server.
+This will launch a new instance of the EventStoreDB server.

 ## Connect to EventStoreDB